temach/reports/INR-Lab-1-Networking-Basics.md

 source: https://www.digitalocean.com/community/tutorials/how-to-forward-ports-through-a-linux-gateway-with-iptables and https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Linux/4/html/Security_Guide/s1-firewall-ipt-fwd.html.

 Because we have NAT enabled, the traffic can not enter.
 So the rules just allow the traffic to enter and push it to a certain machine on the network.
-When that machine answers it will reply to the external ip address which was supplied in the packet.
+When that machine answers it will reply to the external IP address which was supplied in the packet.

 Check the NAT table: